sjoee/To-Do-List-App/README.md

 # To-Do-List-App
+A simple to-do list app that helps users track their tasks

 ToDo List is an innovative productivity application designed to revolutionize personal and professional task management.
 By combining intuitive design with powerful functionality, the app provides a comprehensive solution for individuals seeking to optimize their daily workflow and achieve their most ambitious goals.